Movement of Spiritual Inner Awareness: Cult allegations

 MSIA has frequently been accused of being a cult of personality.
 Whether or not MSIA should be labeled a cult is a matter of dispute.
 Both the movement and its founder have been through alleged scandals (published in People Magazine and the Los Angeles Times among other publications) suggesting financial improprieties as well as sexual misconduct by Hinkins.
 MSIA gained widespread attention during the senatorial campaign of Michael Huffington, whose wife, Arianna Huffington, denied that she was a member of MSIA.

-Notable persons who have studied in MSIA

-Several well-known individuals and public figures have been involved with MSIA.
-The most prominent of these is Arianna Huffington.
-Other notable members are the Beach Boys' Carl Wilson, model/actress Jaime King-Newman, actress Sally Kirkland, an MSIA minister since 1975, actress Leigh Taylor-Young, also an MSIA minister since 1975, actor Jsu Garcia, and author and management consultant David Allen.
+Prominent people associated with MSIA

+A number of well-known individuals and public figures have been connected to MSIA, mostly since the 1970s.
+The most prominent among them is author and businesswoman Arianna Huffington, whose association with the group and John-Roger received widespread media coverage during the 1994 U.S. Senate campaign of her then-husband, Michael Huffington.

+Motivational speaker Tony Robbins collaborated in the 1980s on several events held at the organization's facilities in Santa Monica.
+In the documentary Mystical Traveler – The Life and Times of Dr. John-Roger, Robbins praised John-Roger's tolerant demeanor and the good relationship they maintained during that time.

+Other members from the entertainment industry include Beach Boys member Carl Wilson, model and actress Jaime King, and actress Sally Kirkland, an ordained minister within the organization since 1975.

+Actress Leigh Taylor-Young, also ordained as a minister in 1975, plays an active role in the organization following her 2013 marriage to John Morton, the movement's current spiritual director.

+Actor and director Jsu Garcia produced films based on the founder's writings during the 2000s and 2010s, such as Spiritual Warriors (2006) and the documentary Mystical Traveler (2014).

+Other professionals associated with the movement include author and management consultant David Allen.

 Author Peter McWilliams was also an MSIA minister but later repudiated MSIA and made a series of personal allegations against MSIA leader John-Roger in his book Life 102: What to Do When Your Guru Sues You.